-Though flexible bronchoscopy and the different imaging techniques have shown to be useful and reliable in the diagnosis of tracheobronchial strictures, they all have technical limitations that can lead to an inaccurate characterization of airway stenoses [53].
+Though flexible bronchoscopy and the different imaging techniques have shown to be useful and reliable in the diagnosis of tracheobronchial strictures, they all have technical limitations that can lead to an inaccurate characterization of airway stenoses [55].
 The best way to evaluate these conditions is to combine different diagnostic approaches in order to correctly define the injury and then plan the best procedure, case by case, based on clinical, endoscopic, and radiological findings.

-Pulmonary Function Tests
+Pulmonary Function Test

-A simple test such as spirometry can help diagnose and characterize a central airway stenosis.
-Shape of the flow-volume curve (F/V), obtained by spirometry and flow resistance (Raw) calculated by plethysmography, can give important information.
+Regardless of the cause, tracheal stenosis causes increased airway resistance and decreased flows.
+A simple test such as spirometry can help in diagnosing and characterizing a central airway stenosis.
+The shape of the flowvolume curve (F/V) obtained by spirometry and flow resistance (raw) calculated by plethysmography can give important information.
 For instance, flattening of the inspiratory loop with preservation of expiratory flow represents variable extrathoracic obstruction of the central airway.
 In turn, compromise of the expiratory loop with a normal inspiratory limb indicates variable intrathoracic obstruction.
-In a fixed obstruction (intra- or extrathoracic), both inspiratory and expiratory curves are affected, presenting with a classic flattening in the F/V loop.
+In a fixed obstruction (intra- or extrathoracic), both inspiratory and expiratory curves are affected, presenting with a classic flattening in the F/V loop (Fig. 12.8).

-Another important information that can be obtained with spirometry concerns to the functional status and helps in deciding whether or not the patient is a surgical candidate.
+Another important information that can be obtained with spirometry concerns to the functional status, and helps deciding whether or not the patient is a surgical candidate.